sonic-net/SONiC/doc/wol/Wake-on-LAN-HLD.md

 - `interface`: SONiC interface name.
 - `target_mac`: a list of target devices' MAC address, separated by comma.
 - `-b`: Use broadcast MAC address instead of target device's MAC address as **Destination MAC Address in Ethernet Frame Header**.
+This parameter can't use with `-u`.
 - `-u`: Let device send magic pattern in udp payload, when this flag was used, -b won't work and destination mac is set by device's networking stack.
+This parameter can't use with `-b`.
 - `-a ip-address`: This parameter only work when -u flag was used.
 Let device send packet to the ip address, this ip address cloud IPv4 address or IPv6 address.
+Default value is `255.255.255.255`.
 - `-t udp-port`: This parameter only work when -u flag was used.
 Let device send packet to the udp port.
+Default value is 9.
 - `-p password`: An optional 4 or 6 byte password, in ethernet hex format or quad-dotted decimal[^3].
 - `-c count`: For each target MAC address, the `count` of magic packets to send. `count` must between 1 and 5.
 Default value is 1.
 This param must use with `-i`.
 - `-i interval`: Wait `interval` milliseconds between sending each magic packet. `interval` must between 0 and 2000.
 Default value is 0.
 This param must use with `-c`.